kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/Glue/redshift-loader-job.md

 ```

 ## Glue Connection for Redshift
-For this job we need to create a Glue Connection for Redshift
+For this job, we need to create a Glue Connection for Redshift.

 ### Prerequisites